-5.4.13 Quality Gate Review
+Quality Gate Review

-A final decision regarding whether a Party has successfully completed UEPT will be provided to the Relevant Party no later than 2 Working Days after the date on which quality gate review meeting is held.
+A final decision regarding whether a Party has successfully completed UEPT or Additional SR Testing will be provided to the Relevant Party no later than 2 Working Days after the date on which a quality gate review meeting is held.

 In addition, pursuant to H14.19, the DCC shall confirm on request by the Relevant Party whether or not it considers that the Relevant Party has successfully completed UEPT.

-5.4.14 UEPT Test Completion Certificate
+UEPT and Additional SR Test Completion Certificate

-The UEPT Test Completion Certificate shall be issued by the DCC to the Relevant Party for a specified User Role once the quality gate review has concluded that the Relevant Party has met the UEPT Exit Criteria for the specified User Role.
+The UEPT and Additional SR Test Completion Certificate shall be issued by the DCC to the Relevant Party for a specified User Role once the quality gate review has concluded that the Relevant Party has met the UEPT Exit Criteria for the specified User Role.
+This Certificate shall identify the Service Requests in respect of which the Relevant Party successfully executed UEPT and for which the Relevant Party is now an Eligible User in the specified User Role.

+The UEPT and Additional SR Test Completion Certificate shall be updated and re-issued by the DCC to the Relevant Party once the quality gate review or review of test evidence, as specified in Clause 5.17.1.2, has concluded that the Relevant Party has met the Additional SR Testing Exit Criteria for those Service Requests for the specified User Role.
+This Certificate shall identify the additional Service Requests that have been successfully executed in Additional SR Testing, in addition to those for which the Relevant Party has previously completed testing, and for which the Relevant Party is an Eligible User in the specified User Role.

 Annex A: Test Artefacts

 The DCC and each Relevant Party will be required to produce and maintain a number of documents, dashboards and reports during the testing lifecycle as depicted in Figure 1 Test Documentation Hierarchy, below.